Generic name: prochlorperazine (oral/injection) [ pro-klor-PER-a-zeen ]

 If you use prochlorperazine long-term, you may need frequent medical tests.

-Do not stop using prochlorperazine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Do not stop using prochlorperazine suddenly after long-term use, or you could have unpleasant symptoms such as nausea, vomiting, dizziness, or tremors.
 Ask your doctor how to safely stop using prochlorperazine.

 Store at room temperature away from moisture, heat, and light.